rsyncOSX/mydocsy/content/en/docs/ssh.md

 {{% pageinfo %}}

-If using default ssh-key values and no info about ssh-keys in RsyncUI, RsyncUI append the parameter `-e ssh` to the rsync command to ensure data is tunneled and encrypted by SSH.
+If using default ssh-key values and no info about ssh-keys in RsyncUI, RsyncUI add the parameter `-e ssh` to the rsync command to ensure data is tunneled and encrypted by ssh.
 The above applies if destination is a remote server only and to restore data as well.

 {{% /pageinfo %}}